PIKFYVE: Function

-Medical significance
+Clinical significance

 PIKfyve mutations affecting one of the two PIKFYVE alleles are found in 8 out of 10 families with Francois-Neetens corneal fleck dystrophy.
 Disruption of both PIKFYVE alleles in the mouse is lethal at the stage of pre-implantation embryo.
 PIKfyve’s role in pathogen invasion is deduced by evidence from cell studies implicating PIKfyve activity in HIV and Salmonella replication.
 A link of PIKfyve with type 2 diabetes is inferred by the observations that PIKfyve perturbation inhibits insulin-regulated glucose uptake.
 Concordantly, mice with selective Pikfyve gene disruption in skeletal muscle, the tissue mainly responsible for the decrease of postprandial blood sugar, exhibit systemic insulin resistance; glucose intolerance; hyperinsulinemia; and increased adiposity, i.e. symptoms, typical for human prediabetes.

-PIKfyve inhibitors as potential therapeutics in cancer
+As a drug target

 Several small molecule PIKfyve inhibitors have shown promise as cancer therapeutics in preclinical studies due to selective toxicity in non-Hodgkin lymphoma B cells or in U-251 glioblastoma cells.

 PIKfyve inhibitors cause cell death also in A-375 melanoma cells, which depend on autophagy for growth and proliferation, due to impaired lysosome homeostasis.
 The potential therapeutic use of PIKfyve inhibitors awaits clinical trials.